Best DVR for cord cutters

 - Our OTA DVR reviews

 Here’s the hard truth for cord-cutters right now: The ideal over-the-air DVR doesn’t exist.
-And if you're on the fence about even needing one, you should read the June 22 installment of this column.
-Editor's note, July 11, 2017: We've updated this story with a hands-on review of Emby paired with SiliconDust's HDHomeRun.
+And if you’re on the fence about even needing one, see this article to help you decide.

 While some products are better than others, all of them—from Tablo and TiVo to Channel Master DVR+ and HDHomeRun with Plex—have at least one critical weakness.
 If you want to record broadcast TV channels from an antenna, you must decide which of those weaknesses you’ll tolerate.

-The good news is that the lowly antenna is experiencing a rebirth, and we’re likely to see more over-the-air DVR products later in 2017 and beyond.
-But if you want to start recording broadcast channels now, here’s a rundown of where the current products stand:
+The good news is that the lowly antenna is experiencing a rebirth, and we’re likely to see even more over-the-air DVR products.
+But if you want to start recording broadcast channels now, here’s a rundown of where the current products stand.

 The recent introduction of the Tablo Dual DVR, with its 64GB of internal storage, hasn’t changed our opinion that the older Tablo DVR is the best choice for most people.
 This whole-home solution streams recordings to nearly any connected device.
 Plug in an external hard drive and an antenna, then connect the Tablo box to your network over Wi-Fi or ethernet, and you can stream live or recorded TV through the Tablo app on phones, tablets, computers, media streamers, and smart TV.